 Starting Too Soon

-When I asked my friend, Chas Gill, who runs the Kennebec Flower Farm, what he thought were the biggest mistakes people make when starting seeds, he said, "they start their seeds too early."
+Chas Gill, who runs the Kennebec Flower Farm, says that the biggest mistakes people make when starting seeds is, "they start their seeds too early."

 Planting Too Deep